-In connection with the Private Placement, we entered into a registration rights agreement, pursuant to which we have agreed to register the resale of the Shares and the Common Stock underlying the Warrants.
-This prospectus only covers the resale of the Shares.
+In connection with the August Private Placement and December Private Placement, we entered into registration rights agreements, pursuant to which we have agreed to register the resale of the Shares and the Common Stock underlying the Warrants.
+The shares issued in the August Private Placement have been registered pursuant to a previously filed registration statement.
+This prospectus covers the resale of the Common Stock underlying the Warrants issued in the August Private Placement.
+August Private Placement.

 The following table sets forth certain information regarding the Selling Stockholders and the shares of Common Stock beneficially owned by them, which information is available to us as of May 27, 2010.
 Selling Stockholders may offer Shares under this prospectus from time to time and may elect to sell none, some or all of the Shares set forth next to their name.
 As a result, we cannot estimate the number of shares of Common Stock that a Selling Stockholder will beneficially own after termination of sales under this prospectus.
 However, for the purposes of the table below, we have included all shares underlying common stock warrants that are beneficially owned (assuming that such shares have not been sold) and we have assumed that, after completion of the offering, none of the Shares covered by this prospectus will be held by the Selling Stockholders.
 In addition, a Selling Stockholder may have sold, transferred or otherwise disposed of all or a portion of that holder's shares of Common Stock since the date on which they provided information for this table.
 We have not made independent inquiries about this.
 We are relying on written commitments from the Selling Stockholders to notify us of any changes in their beneficial ownership after the date they originally provided this information.
-See "Plan of Distribution" beginning on page 13.
+See "Plan of Distribution" beginning on page 14.